the-lupaxa-project/.github/WORKFLOWS.md

 #### Slack Workflow Status Notifications

+Posts a Slack notification summarising workflow status using Gamesight/slack-workflow-status, with support for toggles like manual opt-out, "no-slack" markers, and tag-run skipping.

 This reusable workflow intentionally contains no guardrails.
 Its philosophy is simple:

 `If you called me, you meant it.`